Model Context Protocol: Bridging the Gap

 return await self.synthesize_response()

 The combination of CoT reasoning and ReACT's action capabilities laid the groundwork for agentic AI – systems that can operate with greater independence, long-term planning, and collaborative capabilities.
-Unlike traditional AI that follows predefined rules or requires constant human intervention, agentic AI systems can adapt to changing conditions and operate for extended periods with minimal oversight.

 This progress has been driven by several key factors: